Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Background and Related Work

 \subsection{Loneliness and Social Support}

-Loneliness, defined as the subjective feeling of isolation regardless of one's actual social network, has become a pressing global issue affecting approximately a third of individuals in industrialized countries \cite{Loveys2019-oq}.
-The U.S. Surgeon General's declaration of loneliness as an epidemic in 2023 underscores the gravity of this issue \cite{SG_loneliness-fb}.
-Chronic loneliness is associated with a significantly increased risk of mortality—approximately 26-29\%, comparable to smoking 15 cigarettes a day or having an alcohol use disorder \cite{Freedman2020-qw}.
+Loneliness, the subjective feeling of isolation regardless of actual social network, affects approximately one-third of individuals in industrialized countries \cite{Loveys2019-oq}.
+The U.S. Surgeon General's 2023 declaration of loneliness as an epidemic highlights this issue's significance \cite{SG_loneliness-fb}.
+Chronic loneliness increases mortality risk by 26-29\%, comparable to smoking 15 cigarettes daily \cite{Freedman2020-qw}.

-Various risk factors contribute to social isolation and loneliness, including socio-demographic factors (e.g., increased age, low income), medical factors (e.g., cognitive impairment, sensory loss), and social factors (e.g., living alone, lack of transportation) \cite{Freedman2020-qw}.
-Older populations are particularly vulnerable due to the accumulation of these risk factors and potentially lower digital literacy, which can limit their use of modern communication technologies \cite{Gasteiger2021-bq}.

-Social support has been identified as a strong predictor of good physical and mental health, as well as resilience to stress.
-It can be defined as the support accessible to an individual via their social ties to others including individuals, groups, and a larger community \cite{Ozbay2007-gy}.
-Importantly, the quality of relationships is a better predictor of health outcomes than the mere quantity of social connections \cite{Wang2018-al, Schutter2021-qb}.